dceejay/RedMap/README.md

 - v2.8.2 - Improve direction handling of 3d objects.
 - v2.8.1 - Fix old tracks re-appearing afer hide/show.
 Issue #135
 - v2.8.0 - Align vector with `track`, prioritise hdg and heading over bearing.
 Add old location to move action.
-- v2.7.1 - Also allow geojson files to be dropped, and better png handling
-- v2.7.0 - Allow track and image files to be dragged onto the map, if enabled
-- v2.6.1 - Better fit for worldmap when in ui_template
-- v2.6.0 - Add route capability to draw line when online

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.